What is hypothyroidism?

 - You will need to take levothyroxine for life.
 Continue taking your tablets, unless advised by a doctor, even if other illness develops

-- Once you know you are pregnant it is recommended that the levothyroxine dosage be increased by 25-50mcg daily
+- Once you know you are pregnant it is recommended that the levothyroxine dosage is increased immediately by 25-50mcg daily.
+You should them arrange follow up blood tests

 - Check with your doctor whether your prescription is exempt from charges